valeryan/vscode-phpcbf/README.md

 ## Linter Installation

-Before using this plugin, you must ensure that `phpcbf` is installed on your system.
+Before using this plugin, you must ensure that `phpcs` is installed on your system.
 The preferred method is using [composer](https://getcomposer.org/) for both system-wide and project-wide installations.

-Once phpcbf is installed, you can proceed to install the vscode-phpcbf plugin if it is not yet installed.
+Once phpcs is installed, you can proceed to install the PhpCS & PhpCBF for VS Code extension if it is not yet installed.

-> **NOTE:** This plugin can detect whether your project has been set up to use phpcbf via composer and use the project specific `phpcbf` over the system-wide installation of `phpcbf` automatically.
-This feature requires that both composer.json and composer.lock file exist in your workspace root or the `phpcbf.composerJsonPath` in order to check for the composer dependency.
-If you wish to bypass this feature you can set the `phpcbf.executablePath` configuration setting.
+> **NOTE:** This plugin can detect whether your project has been set up to use phpcbf via composer and use the project specific `phpcs & phpcbf` over the system-wide installation of `phpcs & phpcbf` automatically.
+This feature requires that both composer.json and composer.lock file exist in your workspace root or the `composerJsonPath` in order to check for the composer dependency.
+If you wish to bypass this feature you can set the `executablePath` configuration setting.

 > **NOTE:** `phpcbf` is installed along with `phpcs`.

 ### System-wide Installation

-The `phpcbf` linter can be installed globally using the Composer Dependency Manager for PHP.
+The `phpcs` linter can be installed globally using the Composer Dependency Manager for PHP.

 1. Install [composer](https://getcomposer.org/doc/00-intro.md).
 1. Require `phpcs` package by typing the following in a terminal: